frankframework/frankframework/TESTING_WITH_IAF-TEST.md

 ## 4. Select database

 The ibis-adapterframeworkt-test project supports multiple databases.
 By default, an H2 local database is used.
-Docker projects for a number of other DMBSes are provided in iaf/docker/dbms.
+Docker projects for a number of other DMBSes are provided in GitHub project https://github.com/ibissource/iaf-ci-images.
 To use one of the provided databases, run the `rebuild.bat` script in the corresponding directory. (requires Docker to be installed on your machine).
 To configure the ibis-adapterframeworkt-test application, set in the catalina.properties or the VM Options the property `jdbc.dbms.default` to `oracle`, `mssql`, `mysql`, `mariadb` or `postgres`.
+If you have no preference about the database you are working with, please do not choose Oracle.
+Working with Oracle databases is complicated because downloading the required drivers / docker images is complicated.

 ## 5. Running the test scenarios